-Before handling both techniques in more detail it is useful to look at some background information on how trees grow.
-This will help us understand how to prune bonsai trees most efficiently.
+Before discussing both techniques in more detail it is useful to look at some background information on how trees grow.
+This will help us understand how to prune Bonsai trees most efficiently.

 This basic background reveals the importance of pruning as a technique to counter apical dominance.
 Countering apical dominance is achieved by pruning the top and outer portions of a tree more thoroughly, forcing the tree to redistribute growth to the inner and lower parts.

 Part 1: Bonsai maintenance pruning

 The goal of maintenance pruning is to maintain and refine the shape of a tree.
 As explained above, trees will concentrate most growth on the top and outer parts of the tree; it is important to prune these growth areas regularly in order to encourage growth closer to the inner parts of the tree.

 When to prune Bonsai?